Naranjan Singh Bhalla: Roles

 Before and during the construction of the Gurudwara, Mahant Bachiter Singh used to stay at the house of Bhalla Sahib whenever he visited Baramulla.

-It is said that once Bhalla sahib and Mahant Sahib were standing in near the Nishan Sahib at the Gurudwara when Bhalla Sahib questioned Mahant Sahib as what would happen to the righteous people in the ongoing Kali Yuga.
-Mahant Sahib asked Bhalla Sahib to see in the sky, and when he looked in the sky he saw people wearing white robes with white flying beard.
-Bhalla sahib was drenched in sweat when Mahant Sahib asked him to come back; after that Mahant Sahib told him that those were the Khalsa who had died in different wars with Mughals and the time will come when these people would protect the good souls in the times of trouble.
+It is said that once Bhalla Sahib and Mahant Sahib were standing in near the Nishan Sahib at the Gurudwara when Bhalla Sahib questioned Mahant Sahib as to what would happen to the righteous people in the ongoing Kali Yuga.
+Mahant Sahib asked Bhalla Sahib to see in the sky, and when he looked into the sky he saw people wearing white robes with white flying beards.
+Bhalla sahib was drenched in sweat when Mahant Sahib asked him to come back; after that, Mahant Sahib told him that those were the Khalsa who had died in different wars with Mughals and the time will come when these people would protect the good souls in the times of trouble.

 Naranjan Singh Bhalla was married to Gurbaksh Kour who too was a dedicated Sikh.
 She died on 30 November 2007 in Lahore, Pakistan when she was on a pilgrimage to the Sikh shrines in Pakistan.
 To visit the place of the birth of the first Guru of the Sikh Guru Nanak Dev ji was her last dream, and she fulfilled her last dream and gave her life at the very place which she longed for.

 Naranjan Singh Bhalla and Gurbakh Kour are survived by three sons and two daughters Surjeet Kaur and Diljeet Kaur.